JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 ![6.png](/img/6.png)

 8. Paste the python script in this GitHub repository to **Function code**.
+You should change the S3 bucket name and SNS ARN before you test.

 ![7.png](/img/7.png)